Dominic Hamilton-Leathart BA MBACP Registered Person-Centred Counsellor

 Rather than set an agenda for you, person-centred counsellors promote a clients self-direction and autonomy.
 Indeed, person-centred counselling believes in the inherent constructiveness and trustworthiness of the person and sees relationships as the key to emboldening you to flourish.
 Counselling enlivens you to make your own informed choices by reconnecting you with your own internal resources that may have been repeatedly marginalised as a result of meeting the expectations of the people around you.
 Without realising, many of us live our lives estranged from our values and sense of personhood.
 The therapeutic process can be very effective in getting you back in touch with your true self.

 Whatever experiences or attitudes you bring to the consulting room, you will be treated with equitable compassion and consideration.
-It takes an enormous amount of courage to reach out and look for support.
-My counselling practice offers you a professional and confidential space to start your journey towards feeling better and more like yourself.
+It takes an enormous amount of courage to reach out and look for therapeutic support.
+My counselling practice offers you a professional space to start your journey towards feeling better and more like yourself.

 Training, qualifications & experience

 I'm a fully qualified person-centred counsellor.
-I graduated with a First-Class Bachelor of Arts degree at the University of Nottingham.
+I have a First-Class Bachelor of Arts degree from the University of Nottingham.
 Before attaining my degree, I acquired three certificates in counselling skills and studies from West Nottinghamshire College.
 I'm a registered member of the British Association for Counselling and Psychotherapy (BACP).
 I earned a Certificate of Proficiency (CoP) after having successfully passed a BACP CoP exam.
 This attests to meeting the necessary professional and ethical standards that client's have a right to expect, as well as affirming my commitment to adhering to a code of ethics to govern my counselling practice.

 As part of my ethical and professional commitments, I attend regular supervision, personal therapy, and participate in CPD workshops to further my professional development.
 I'm covered by professional therapist insurance and in possession of an enhanced DBS certificate.